 Transdev chose the toughest and most complicated use case for POC testing: spinning up their SAP BusinessObjects Financial Consolidation (SAP BFC) application running on MSCS infrastructure, to see if it could securely failover to AWS.
 “We thought that if we managed to validate this most complicated application and most complicated infrastructure, we would be able to do so with every application,” explained Traverse.

-CloudEndure technology is able to reliably perform this MS SQL Server cluster replication and recovery using proprietary Machine Conversion technology, which is effective for any application.
+CloudEndure Disaster Recovery technology is able to reliably perform this MS SQL Server cluster replication and recovery using proprietary Machine Conversion technology, which is effective for any application.

-In addition, part of the POC included Gekko using CloudEndure’s open APIs to customize the DR solution for Transdev.
+In addition, part of the POC included Gekko using CloudEndure Disaster Recovery’s open APIs to customize the DR solution for Transdev.
 As Favre explained, “We developed a new tool based on the CloudEndure API in order to orchestrate, manage, and operate all of the disaster recovery services within the defined recovery objectives.”
-Anything that can be manually configured in the CloudEndure UI can be automated using open CloudEndure APIs, allowing Gekko to customize DR solutions for Trandev and other customers.
+Anything that can be manually configured in the CloudEndure Disaster Recovery UI can be automated using open CloudEndure Disaster Recovery APIs, allowing Gekko to customize DR solutions for Trandev and other customers.

 Transdev’s IT environment is entirely built on Microsoft Windows infrastructure.
 The DR project included Microsoft products such as Active Directory, Cluster Servers, and several SQL Server databases.
 In addition to the SAP BFC application mentioned above as part of the POC, several lesser-known niche applications were also included in the project.

-After completing the project, Transdev was pleased with the cost reduction achieved by building their DR target in AWS with CloudEndure and Gekko, versus meeting the same requirements through refreshing and building an on-prem solution.
+After completing the project, Transdev was pleased with the cost reduction achieved by building their DR target on AWS using CloudEndure Disaster Recovery, versus meeting the same requirements through refreshing and building an on-prem solution.
 Regarding the planned costs of each option, Traverse stated that “We estimate that building our DR in the cloud was 73% cheaper than if we built the same solution on-prem.”

-Traverse said that he would “definitely recommend CloudEndure after comparing different DR solutions,” adding that CloudEndure is particularly suited to an enterprise such as Transdev, which has complex legacy infrastructure.
+Traverse said that he would “definitely recommend CloudEndure after comparing different DR solutions,” adding that CloudEndure Disaster Recovery is particularly suited to an enterprise such as Transdev, which has complex legacy infrastructure.